 - Arguable case; football hooliganism.
 Despite how they are often displayed the hooligans do not just fight random people, but other hooligans and it is done in an organized manner... well, as organized as a mass row can get.

 - The Agreeable Recreation of Fighting, focusing on Ireland in the mid-to-late 19th century, where brawling was entertainment.
 The article contains several eye-openers: five percent of deaths were from infected bites; a policeman tried to stop an old man fighting, and was set upon by 500 people; another tried to break up a faction fight by firing his gun in the air, whereupon he was mobbed by the combined factions, then taken up against the magistrates for illegally owning a firearm.
 Drink was often involved, as were sticks and stones, but never malice.

 - The tradition of academic fencing or Mensur is still practiced by some student fraternities in the German-speaking world (and other areas of central Europe).
 The aim is not so much to defeat your opponent, but to get a cool scar or two in your face.
 A hundred years ago, such a Schmiss was regarded as a badge of honour among the German upper classes.

 - Fight clubs still happen in cities.
 And they're illegal.
 And Now You Know.

 - Not entirely true.
 In some states, fight clubs are entirely legal.
 Take New York for example.
-While Mixed Martial Arts is not sanctioned in the state, there's no laws stating that starting you're own underground MMA club is a crime.
+While Mixed Martial Arts is not sanctioned in the state, there are no laws stating that starting your own underground MMA club is a crime.
 And Now You Know